Zain-Bin-Arshad/pdf-viewer/README.md

 # PDF-Viewer
-A **Pure Python PDFViewer**, which provides functionalities same as other famous PDFViewers.
+A **Pure Python PDFViewer**, which provides almost all functionalities you want from a PDF reader.
 Following are the some of main features of this application

 - Searching through PDF document
 - Table of contents